Prismatik/mongoose-reverse-populate/README.md

 - select (object / string) - restrict which fields are returned for your 'related models', see [Query#select](http://mongoosejs.com/docs/api.html#query_Query-select)
 - populate (object / string) - populate your 'related models' with their related models, see [Query#populate](http://mongoosejs.com/docs/api.html#query_Query-populate)
 - sort (object / string) - sort your 'related models', see [Query#sort](http://mongoosejs.com/docs/api.html#query_Query-sort)

-#### callback

-The callback function will be run once the objects are populated and will receive the populated modelArray as the success parameter of the function.

 ## Why is this needed?